Need to talk? Call 1800 882 436.

 Who are weighted blankets for?

-Although intended for certain children, some adults claim that using a weighted blanket helps them to feel less anxious and calm down quickly if they’re feeling stressed.
-Others, who experience insomnia and other sleep disorders, feel that using a weighted blanket may be helpful for them.
+Weighted blankets are used by occupational therapists for adults and children with sensory processing disorders.
+Some adults claim that using a weighted blanket helps them to feel less anxious.
+They claim it helps them calm down quickly if they're feeling stressed.
+People with insomnia and other sleep disorders, feel that using a weighted blanket may be helpful for them.

-It’s important to understand that while healthy adults can choose to use a weighted blanket safely, young children can become trapped underneath its weight.
+Some parents may a weighted blanket helps sleep behaviours in young children.
+While healthy adults can choose to use a weighted blanket safely, young children can become trapped underneath its weight.
+Weighted blankets can make a baby's sleeping space unsafe and increase the risk of sudden infant death.

 Are weighted blankets safe for my child?

-Safe-sleeping experts, Red Nose, advise against loose bedding for children, particularly when they’re in a cot.
-This is because blankets and bed clothing can cover the baby’s head and face, increasing the risk of overheating and suffocation.
-Young children may not have the mobility or strength to get out from under a weighted blanket.
+Safe-sleeping guidelines and Red Nose advise against loose bedding for children.
+This is especially important when they're in a cot and sleeping.
+This is because blankets and bedding can cover a baby's head and face, increasing the risk of overheating and suffocation.
+Young children may not have the strength to move and get out from under a weighted blanket.

-The risks of sudden unexpected death in infancy (SUDI) is also increased when a baby is sleeping prone (on their tummy), and this increases again when they’re under heavy bedding.
-The weighted beads also pose a choking risk if they escape from the blanket’s pockets.
+The risks of sudden unexpected death in infancy (SUDI) is also increased when a baby is sleeping on their tummy.
+This increases again when they are under heavy bedding.
+The weighted beads that make the blanket heavy are also a choking risk if the blanket breaks.

 Is it safe to use a weighted blanket during pregnancy?

-What can I do about sleep and anxiety?
+What can I do about sleep and stress?

 Resources and support

-• Speak with your GP and healthcare provider if you are having trouble sleeping.
+• Speak with your doctor if you are having trouble sleeping.

-• Seek professional support from a child health nurse or paediatrician for support with your child’s sleeping issues.
+• Seek professional support from a child health nurse or paediatrician to get help with your child's sleeping issues.

 Speak to a maternal child health nurse